 Specifically, the project is intended to:

-- Serve high-growth areas in Northwest Indiana
+- Serve high-growth areas in central, southern, and western Lake County, Indiana

 - Conveniently connect more Northwest Indiana residents to downtown Chicago jobs and major activity centers

 - Establish a solid modal alternative between the two metropolitan regions other than driving